Digital CMC Regulatory Lifecycle Workflow

 Overview

-The Digital CMC Regulatory Lifecycle (DCRL) workflow provides a structured, end-to-end pathway for developing, assessing and deploying digital predictive tools in pharmaceutical CMC.
+As part of the Digital CMC Regulatory Lifecycle (DCRL) framework, the DCRL workflow provides a structured, end-to-end pathway for developing, assessing and deploying digital predictive tools in pharmaceutical CMC.

 Developed by the Digital CMC CERSI, the workflow supports innovation in regulatory science while maintaining product quality, patient safety and global regulatory confidence.
 The workflow translates high-level regulatory principles into a practical, stepwise approach that can be applied consistently by industry, regulators and researchers across the product lifecycle.